-How to Find Your Quicken Data Files
+Find Out Where Your Quicken Data Files Are Stored

+You can have as many Quicken data files as you would like, all created in the same software.
 For example, you could have one for the school parent-teacher organization, as well as one for a personal project, both of which are kept separate from your personal financial data.

-You can find your Quicken data file on your hard drive by going through Windows Explorer and navigating to the folder where Quicken saves its files.
-This is usually in the folder C:/Program Files/Quicken/Data (the "C:/" is the letter assigned to hard drives in most computers).
+You'll usually see your files in the folder C:/Program Files/Quicken/Data ("C" is the letter assigned to hard drives in most computers).
 This is the default location set in Quicken where data files are saved.

 If you're having trouble finding a data file for Quicken, you can search for all Quicken data files stored on your computer by following these steps: